zeke/zeke.sikelianos.com/magnets/index.md

 magnet creates an electric current, and conversely an electric current traveling through a medium creates a magnetic field.

-This natural phenomenon has only recently been exploited by humans,

 ## Solstice

 Our year is designated by the time it takes the Earth to make a trip around the